pfizer-opensource/e3moldiffusion/README.md

 sbatch scripts/docking_multi.sl
 ```

-After docking is finished, aggregate the results from all jobs:
+After docking is finished, aggregate the results from all jobs to print the full evaluation
 ```bash
 python experiments/aggregate_results.py --files-dir /your/docking/save_dir --docked --docking-mode qvina2
 ```